19 releases (10 stable)

 To obtain device and interface drivers being used on Linux like lsusb

-, one must install 'libudev-dev' via a package manager and the --features udev
+, one can use the --features udev

 Alias lsusb